horbin/FuMS-HC-Server/README.md

 #Fulcrum Mission System (FuMS)
 (like the mod? please feel free to donate.  http://conroh.com/fums/
 ------------------------------------------------------------------------------------
+v2.1
+* Fixed slow helo's.
+All helo's now spawn and fly at proper speeds.

+* Vehicle stuck logic enhanced.

+* Fixed data entry error in the 'Aquatic' theme that was causing frogmen to be on side 'EAST' instead of 'RESISTANCE' (no wonder they wouldn't shoot at you!!!!!!!)

+*UAV and UGV mission support
+UAV's and UGV's use all the same logic as 'drivers'.
+See MissionFile.htm, AI_Logic section for options.
+Valid UAV and UGV objects are defined for FuMS in the BaseServer.sqf file.
+See BaseServer.htm for details.

+*Theme Global Loot Data
+Fixed bug causing a parsing error when choosing to use a theme's local loot data file.

+*Rebuild of Logic Bomb
+See MissionFile.htm for details.
+Missions now operate on a trigger/action mechanic.
+Mission phasing has been removed.
+Missions now create children missions as part of the new 'logic' structure.
+Settings for the new 'mission launch' actions are detailed in MissionFile.htm.
+Mission spawning no longer 'suspends' triggers in the active mission, and admin's can now control how assets created in spawned missions contribute to the parent mission.
+Also see Test theme TestMission01.sqf for multiple examples.

+*New Triggers
+"OK" - Use of this trigger will result in the associated action occurring immediately upon mission start.
+"CAPTIVE" - Evaluates 'true' when the specified number of AI have been rescued.

+*New Mission Actions:
+"Lose" - causes 'lose' messages and loot events
+"Win" - causes 'win' messages and loot events
+"END" - terminates the mission and cleans up mission resources.
+Operates independent of win/lose. win/lose no longer clean up the mission.
+"CHILD",["<MissionName>",[location],Times, Frequency(seconds) ]
+"STEPCHILD",["<MissionName>",[location],Times, Frequency(seconds)]
+   Child and StepChild spawn new missions that will share and inherit resources.
+See MissionFile.htm.

+* MissionFile.htm updated.
+-Details on new Mission Logic
+-Details on how XPOS works with respect to 2D, 3D coordinates and 'named' locations.

+*New AI Logic:
+"CAPTIVE" - makes a unit 'neutral' with AI regardless of its 'side'.
+Adds an action menu to the AI with the following options:
+	Flee: If within 200m of a rescue spot captive will run to that location.
+Otherwise it selects a random rescue spot from the list provided.
+Unit sets CARELESS behavior and sprints to its destination.
+	Stay: Unit will stop at its location and assume the stance of the player issuing the order.
+	Follow: Unit will follow the player, mimicking his stance.
+If the player gets more than 250m away from the unit, the unit will resort to a 'Stay' behavior using the stance of the player at the time the unit loses him.
+	Board: Unit will board nearest non-ai controlled vehicle.
+	Escape Point: Unit will temporarily display its 'escape point' on the map.
+	Note: The captives are a little 'shell shocked' and will sometimes take a few seconds to respond to commands, but they will always acknowledge they heard the command via 'system chat'.
+	Note: Captives that start a mission as 'cargo' in an AI vehicle will remain in the vehicle until it is disabled.
+	Note: Captives assigned to follow an AI group will stop following that group when the group leader dies.
+	Note: Captives remain 'neutral' to hostile AI until directed to Flee.

+*New "CAPTIVE" Theme
+Theme demonstrates new Captive logic.
+This theme creates a mission in a random location that contains 10 prisoners being guarded by a small squad of Humans, and an unarmed UGV.
+The goal is to get into the camp and rescue at least 7 of the captured clone prisoners.
+Beware, if too many of the guards are killed, reinforcements will be called upon!
+Talk to an AI to find his 'evac location', take advantage of nearby transportation, and if you succeed expect to find loot at the Evac site!

+*New SoldierData Flag
+All AI defined in SoldierData files may also be provided with a true/false flag to set their captivity.
+This flag has no relation to the new 'Captive' AI logic and missions.
+This flag is a method to define custom AI that, by default, are 'setcaptive', thus hostile AI will not fire upon them.
+See GlobalSoldierData.htm section 8 for more details.

+Issues:
+* Loot set to be placed in vehicles is not working consistently.

 v2.0
 * Documentation Update
 GitHub now contains extensive documentation on all FuMS options.